RawkodeAcademy/klustered/notes/klustered/episode-18/santana/README.md

 ```

 - Hints:
-    - _Can't land on a node, it my be painted_
+    - _Can't land on a node, it might be painted_

 ## Hack x - Network Policy